-Mana G popped this request into the box, and I wanted to address it before summer leaves us:
+Mana G popped this request into the box:

 How to dress in ridiculously, stiflingly hot weather… And still look fashionable.

 I wore the outfit above on a day when it was 95 degrees with a heat index of 105, and humid as hell.
 I was indoors most of the day, it’s true, but this outfit still fits my main criteria for a stylish hot weather ensemble.
 And they are …

 Washable: If you’re like me, you sweat mostly from your armpits.
 If it’s hot out, there’s no WAY I’m putting on something that needs hand washing or dry cleaning.

 Breathable fabrics: This dress is cotton, with only a few traces of spandex.
 Natural fibers like linen and silk work, too, especially in loose weaves.

 Minimal layers: I avoid scarves, camis, slips, and all other layering devices when it’s hot.
 Keep it simple, and avoid more cloth than is strictly necessary.

 Body-skimming garments: Super-loose clothing makes me feel hotter, since it creates a tent-like area around my overheated bod.
 Super-tight clothing makes me feel sticky and uncomfortable.
 But clothing that sits quiet and flat against my bod is ideal for hot weather.
 (Not sure if this is the case for all, but it’s certainly true for me.)